 Jennifer has a wealth of experience in a wide-range of subject matter.
-Contact Jennifer and see if she is the perfect fit for your project.
+See if she is the perfect fit for your project.
 Chances are, she will be able to not only meet your needs, but exceed your expectations.

 * Developmental editing

 * Copy editing

 Sunday, January 18, 2015, The Denver Women's Press Club, 1325 Logan St. Denver, CO.